Creating Accessible Spaces

 Accessible environments and good design benefit everyone in the community.
 It is all about buildings, parks, and every public space being safe and easy to move around.
-Well-designed spaces help people who are blind or have low vision be independent and make their way through the world.
+Well-designed spaces help people who are blind, deaf-blind or have low vision be independent and make their way through the world.

-The Blind Foundation is expert at advising private companies, councils and government departments on creating accessible buildings and spaces.
+Blind Low Vision NZ is an expert at advising private companies, councils and government departments on creating accessible buildings and spaces.
 Our experience includes:

 - advising councils on shared spaces, pedestrian crossings and footpaths.